 Octagon Barn, Little Plumstead

 The Octagon Barn is a Grade II listed barn on the site of Manor Farm in Little Plumstead.
 The barn is said to have been built earlier than 1836 and is believed to be one of only five in the county.
 Once used as a Methodist meeting place, its distinctive layout features a large central octagonal machine house with adjoining two-bay extensions on the east and west sides.
 From 2007 the surrounding farm site was developed into a business park, where AJA now resides, but the barn had sat in a state of disrepair for some time.
 In 2013 it was decided to convert the barn into a multi-use function venue for conferences, events and weddings.
 AJA were appointed in 2014 to provide an assessment of music break-out to the nearby Manor Farm farmhouse, now under separate ownership.

 Our work included negotiation of noise criteria with the local authority Environmental Health Officer, calculations of music break-out levels, identifying the highest permissible internal music levels to comply with the agreed noise criteria and advice on sound insulation of the building envelope.
 As is often required in such venues, we also provided advice on monitoring and control of internal music levels to meet the agreed limits.

 Conversion work on the barn was completed in late 2014 and the venue has since hosted a number of events including Christmas fairs, conferences, charity fundraising events, weddings and parties.
-In August 2019 the barn will be transformed into an opera house for the Into Opera festival.
-Featuring performances of Donizetti's The Elixir of Love and also a gala concert entitled Opera Unwrapped, this promises to be an exciting development in the use of the Octagon Barn and showed off the building's fine acoustics.
-Adrian James Acoustics is proud to be sponsoring this new operatic festival and Ian Rees, Principal Acoustics and Theatre Consultant also acted as Technical Director for the production.
+In August 2019 the barn was transformed into an opera house for the Into Opera festival.
+Featuring performances of Donizetti's The Elixir of Love and also a gala concert entitled Opera Unwrapped, this was an exciting development in the use of the Octagon Barn and showed off the building's fine acoustics.
+Adrian James Acoustics was proud to sponsor this new operatic festival and Ian Rees, Principal Acoustics and Theatre Consultant also acted as Technical Director for the production.

 Client : J R Cozens Wiley Ltd